Liverpool Team News: Injuries, suspensions and line-up vs Wolves | Goal.com

 Liverpool Injuries

 Liverpool will welcome back Mohamed Salah, who missed the midweek Champions League classic with Barcelona due to concussion.
-The Egyptian will be cleared to face Wolves after the head injury sustained at Newcastle last weekend.
+The Egyptian has been cleared to face Wolves after the head injury sustained at Newcastle last weekend.

-Checks will be made on both Roberto Firmino and Andy Robertson, who was forced off against Barcelona after a kick to the calf.
-The Scot has a better chance of being fit than Firmino, who has missed the last two games due to a muscle issue.
+Roberto Firmino will miss out due to a muscle issue but Andy Robertson, who was forced off against Barcelona after a kick to the calf, should be fit to play.

 Naby Keita (groin) is another absentee, while Alex Oxlade-Chamberlain will be assessed.
 Adam Lallana is unlikely to feature.